 IT security biz Bit9's private digital certificates were copied by hackers and used to cryptographically sign malware to infect the company's customers.
 The software-whitelisting firm's certificates were swiped when its core systems were hacked last week.
-The intruders then signed malicious code and distributed it to the company …
+The intruders then signed malicious code and distributed it to the …

 Nice to see that they're up to speed with Rule 1.

 Rule 1: If you fuck up the system you will be severely bollocked, whatever you do.
 Thus, if you're going to fuck up the system, make it something bloody impressive that you can be really proud of.